 As a middle-of-the-road camper, you prefer an air mattress or cot to snoozing on the ground in just a sleeping bag.
 You also need a bigger tent, and like to bring along some of your household conveniences, like a small cooking stove, decent pots and pans, and food.
 You're not quite roughing it, but you're not glamping either.

 For this type of camping, you'll need a vehicle with plenty of room for that large tent or maybe a high enough towing capacity for a small pop-up camper.

 Most small to midsize crossovers have plenty of cargo room to fit this equipment or have the towing capacity to pull a sub-1,360-kilogram pop-up camper with ease.

 Here are two options for your next camping excursion:

 Sensing a trend here?
-Jeep returns to the list with its compact Cherokee that can tow up to 2,041 kilograms when equipped with the 3.2-liter V6 and the proper towing gear.
+Jeep returns to the list with its compact Cherokee that can tow up to 2,041 kilograms when equipped with the 3.2-litre V6 and the proper towing gear.
 As a middle-of-the-road camper, you’re likely not planning any off-roading, so you can skip the Cherokee Trailhawk and stick with any V6-powered model.

-The Chevy Equinox is another option for those who need to tow a small pop-up camper, as it can tug up to 1,585 kilograms with the optional 2.0-liter turbocharged engine.
+The Chevy Equinox is another option for those who need to tow a small pop-up camper, as it can tug up to 1,585 kilograms with the optional 2.0-litre turbocharged engine.
 Like the Cherokee, there are a few engines available, but only one is up to the towing task.